honzikschenk/uw-outersclub-site/README.md

-This is a website for the University of Waterloo Outers Club
+Website for the University of Waterloo Outers Club